ThomasHepworth/PersonalDevTools/blog/src/data/blog/books/white_nights.md

   </figcaption>
 </figure>

-That's not companionship, it's proximity.
-It's the particular acute, abject loneliness inherent to big cities.
-You can be surrounded by bodies, schedules, lights, noise, and still go unseen.
+That is not companionship, it is proximity.
+It is the particular loneliness of big cities.
+You can be surrounded by bodies, schedules, lights and noise, and still go unseen.
 Surrounded by life, but not part of it.

-This matters because it means the romance doesn't begin with Nastenka.
-It begins earlier, in the narrator's **hunger to be connected**, and his habit of compensating for that hunger by retreating inward.
+This matters because it means the romance does not begin with Nastenka.
+It begins earlier, in the narrator's hunger to be connected, and his habit of compensating for that hunger by retreating inward.

 ---

-## The dreamer's bargain: psycholigcal safety over life
+## The dreamer's bargain: psychological safety over life

 Dostoyevsky labels the narrator a "dreamer".
 This is not meant as a compliment, but as a psychological type.
-The dreamer trades the risks of ordinary relationships (awkwardness, rejection, obligation, routine) for the safety and intensity of imagination.
+The dreamer trades the risks of ordinary relationships, awkwardness, rejection, obligation, routine, for the safety and intensity of imagination.

-The dreamer lives in a rich inner world, where everything is vivid, meaningful, and under their control.
+He lives in a rich inner world where everything is vivid, meaningful, and under his control.
 But that inner world acts as both sanctuary and prison.
-The dreamer is protected from the messiness of real life, but also cut off from its vitality.
+He is protected from the messiness of real life, but also cut off from its vitality.

-Dostoyevsky describes this state vividly:
+Dostoyevsky captures this state with characteristic precision:

 <figure class="pull-quote">
   <blockquote>
     <p>The dreamer... is not a human being, but a creature of an intermediate sort.</p>